Semipredicate problem: Example

 The division operation yields a real number, but fails when the divisor is zero.
 If we were to write a function that performs division, we might choose to return 0 on this invalid input.
 However, if the dividend is 0, the result is 0 too.
-This means there is no number we can return to uniquely signal attempted division by zero, since all real numbers are in the range of division.
+This means that there is no number we can return to uniquely signal attempted division by zero, since all real numbers are in the range of division.

 Practical implications

-Early programmers dealt with potentially exceptional cases, as in the case of division, using a convention that required the calling routine to check the validity of the inputs before calling the division function.
-This had two problems.
-First, it greatly encumbers all code that performs division (a very common operation).
-Second, it violates the Don't repeat yourself and encapsulation principles, where the former is about eliminating duplicated code, and the latter suggests that data associated code should be contained in one place (in this case the verification of input was done separately).
-If we imagine a more complicated computation than division, it could be hard for the caller to know what is considered invalid input; in some cases figuring out whether the input is valid may be as costly as performing the entire computation.
-There's also the possibility of the target function being modified and then expecting different preconditions than the ones the caller has checked for; such a change would require changes in all the places where the function was called from.
+Early programmers handled potentially exceptional cases such as division using a convention requiring the calling routine to verify the inputs before calling the division function.
+This had two problems: first, it greatly encumbered all code that performed division (a very common operation); second, it violated the Don't repeat yourself and encapsulation principles, the former of which suggesting eliminating duplicated code, and the latter suggesting that data-associated code be contained in one place (in this division example, the verification of input was done separately).
+For a computation more complicated than division, it could be difficult for the caller to recognize invalid input; in some cases, determining input validity may be as costly as performing the entire computation.
+The target function could also be modified and would then expect different preconditions than would the caller; such a modification would require changes in every place where the function was called.